 Meet Our Team in the Dominican Republic

-Explore our projects in the Dominican Republic
+Explore Our Work in the Dominican Republic

 Following Last Year's Hurricanes

 Field Note #176: Why I Volunteer with Wine To Water

 The highlight of my trip was getting to work with Radhames and working at the factory.
 I love hearing Radhames tell his story, seeing the passion he has for this work, and seeing how there’s a part of him that’s never satisfied.
 He’s always dreaming of ways to make improvements.
 It’s just so inspiring.
 And I loved getting to make so many filters and feel like I actually got the hang of it after a while.
 It feels so good to get your hands dirty, be sweaty, and be sore the next day while working to provide clean water to people.